luckykadam/blog/_posts/2020-01-10-rnn-full-adder.md

 A Full Adder can perform an addition operation on three bits.
 The full adder produces a sum of three inputs and carry value.
 The carry value can then be used as input to the next full adder.

-Using this unit in repeatition, two binary numbers of arbitrary length can be added.
+Using this unit in repetition, two binary numbers of arbitrary length can be added.

 <img height="220" src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/69/Full-adder_logic_diagram.svg/800px-Full-adder_logic_diagram.svg.png">

-## RNN eumlation
+## RNN emulation

 The structure of Full Adder is very similar to <a href="https://colah.github.io/posts/2015-08-Understanding-LSTMs/">how RNN works</a>.
 We can expolit this similarity.

-In the current context, we want RNN cell with output and state, both of dimension 1, but representing **independent** information.
+In the current context, we want an RNN cell that can fullfill following conditions:

+1. Output and State, both should have dimension 1.
+2. Output and State should represent **independent** information.

-Let's have a look at common choices of RNN cells:
+Let's see if common choices of RNN cells satisfy these conditions:

 ### GRU (Gated Recurrent Unit)
 <img src="{{site.baseurl}}/assets/rnn_full_adder/gru.png" height="240">
 <br>
 This cell has output and state of same size, but they are not independent.
 Infact, output and state are the same vector in GRU.
-Hence, not suitable here.
+It can't satisfy the condition 2, and is not suitable here.

 ### LSTM (Long-Short Term Memory)
 <img src="{{site.baseurl}}/assets/rnn_full_adder/lstm.png" height="240">
 <br>
 This cell produces two states (cell state and hidden state) of different sizes, and an output.
 Hidden state and output are the exact same vector, which means only cell state is useful in the next iteration (being independent of output).
-If we configure the network to have cell state and output as size 1, and train, it might learn to ignore the redundant hidden state.
-But, there will still be parameters corresponding to hidden state, learning things which are eventually ignored.
-Hence, we might actually achieve the objective, but with useless parameters learnt, which doesn't look optimal.
+If we configure the network to have cell state and output as size 1, it might learn to ignore the redundant hidden state.
+But, there will still be parameters corresponding to hidden state, learning things which are eventually ignored, which doesn't look optimal.

 So, I guess we will have to define out own custom RNN cell.
 Lets jump right in ;)